Dawar-Qureshi/Dawar-Qureshi.github.io/README.md

 I am an engineer and researcher in water engineering.
 I have been working on a project addressing overfitting challenges in water infrastructure, particularly, drainage systems.
 My research interests include uncertainty quantification in water infrastructure design,and pattern recognition in high dimensional environmental data.
 I am also interested in understanding how inherently non-linear hydrometeorological processes affect model calibration and optimisation.
 Outside of work, I spend much of my time exploring the outdoors.
-I’m an avid cyclist and enjoy climbing the roads of the Kashmir Himalayas, whether on paved mountain routes or rougher terrain.
+I’m especially passionate about mountain biking and enjoy climbing the roads of my hometown in Kashmir Himalayas, whether on paved mountain routes or rougher terrain.
 On more relaxed days, I also enjoy taking long walks or riding along rivers, lakes, and canals.
 ## Collaboration

 I’m open to collaborate on research projects in: